XiongPengNUS/rsome/docs/_site/index.md

 RSOME (Robust Stochastic Optimization Made Easy) is an open-source Python package for generic modeling optimization problems.
 Models in RSOME are constructed by variables, constraints, and expressions that are formatted as N-dimensional arrays.
 These arrays are consistent with the NumPy library in terms of syntax and operations, including broadcasting, indexing, slicing, element-wise operations, and matrix calculation rules, among others.
 In short, RSOME provides a convenient platform to facilitate developments of optimization models and their applications.

-The current version of RSOME supports models that fit the state-of-the-art robust stochastic optimization framework, proposed in the paper [robust stochastic optimization (RSO) framework](https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2020.3603?af=R).
-The default solver of RSOME is the linear programming (LP) solver `linprog()` imported from the `scipy.optimize` package.
-We also provide interfaces with commercial solvers like [Gurobi](https://www.gurobi.com/) and [MOSEK](https://www.mosek.com/) so that we can solve problems with integer variables and second-order cone constraints.

 ## Installing RSOME and solvers